Knowing that your social media strategy is working feels good.

-With an average of 6k tweets a second, you’ll want to be maximising the eyeballs the tweets get.
-But with all that competition your tweets have to be engaging too – more on that in a moment.
+With an average of 6k tweets a second, you’ll want to be maximising the eyeballs all your tweets get.
+But with all that competition they have to be engaging too – more on that in a moment.

-Impressions get the largest graph in your analytics, which tells us Twitter think they’re important too.
+Impressions get the largest graph in your analytics, which tells us Twitter think they’re as important as we do.

 As we’re just covering the headline numbers here, we’ll them down some more later in this guide.

 People checking out your profile shows you’re getting discovered on Twitter.

 And from there they can connect with you, see your about and head into your website.